What are the best chocolate protein powders for sensitive stomachs?

-Our egg white-based chocolate protein powder and almond-based vegan chocolate protein powder are both additive-free, dairy-free, and made with real foods, not protein isolates – 99% of supplements fail to meet at least one of these criteria.
-This makes them perfect for people with gut issues and sensitive stomachs, as well as for people just looking to boost their protein intake without the processing and added junk.
-If you suffer from candidiasis, crohn’s, diverticulitis, gastritis, gastroparesis, GERD, leaky gut, IBS, IBD, SIBO, ulcerative colitis, or any other digestive disease, give our chocolate protein powders a try.
+Our egg white-based chocolate protein powder and almond-based vegan chocolate protein powder are both additive-free, dairy-free, and made with real foods, not protein concentrates and/or isolates – 99% of supplements fail to meet at least one of these criteria.
+This makes them perfect for people with gut issues and sensitive stomachs, as well as for people just looking to boost their protein intake without the extra processing and added junk.
+If you suffer from candidiasis, Crohn’s, diverticulitis, gastritis, gastroparesis, GERD, leaky gut, IBS, IBD, SIBO, ulcerative colitis, or any other digestive disease, please give our chocolate protein powders a try.

-What is the best tasting chocolate protein powder?
+What are the best tasting chocolate protein powders?

-Most chocolate protein powders are made with protein isolates, foods stripped of everything but the protein.
-Protein isolates are listed on the ingredient list as “pea protein" and "whey protein" as opposed to “peas" and "whey."
-They are the reason why your chocolate protein shake tastes chalky.
-Instead of using protein isolates, we make the best tasting chocolate protein powders with whole foods.
+Most chocolate protein powders are made with protein concentrates and/or isolates, foods stripped of everything but the protein.
+Protein isolates appear on the ingredient list as “pea protein" and "whey protein,” not as “peas" and "whey."
+They are the reason why your chocolate protein powder has a chalky aftertaste.
+Instead of using protein concentrates or isolates, we make the best tasting chocolate protein powders with real, whole foods.
 Our original chocolate protein powder is made with pasteurized, dried egg whites.
-Our chocolate vegan protein powder is made with roasted almonds.
-Both egg whites and almonds make creamy chocolate protein shakes every time.
-Learn more about why our protein powders taste better.
+Our vegan chocolate protein powder is made with roasted almonds.
+Both egg whites and almonds make delicious chocolate protein powders.

 Egg white protein vs almond protein.

 Some people will tell you that vegan (plant-based) protein does not measure up to animal proteins like egg whites, which is misleading.
 First of all, egg white protein is a highly bioavailable protein, but that does not make it better for you than any other dietary protein.
 Bioavailability is a measurement of how well the body can absorb and use a nutrient.
 It is measured on a scale of 0-100%, and egg white protein scores 100%.
-Most plant proteins score lower, but this is nothing to be concerned about.
+Almond protein scores lower, but this is nothing to be concerned about.
 It just means that you have to eat a few more almonds in order to get the nutritional benefits of egg whites.

 Lots of people also praise egg white protein for its complete amino acid profile.
-A complete protein is a protein that contains all of the essential amino acids that the body needs, but cannot produce on its own.
+A complete protein is a protein that contains all of the amino acids that the body needs, but cannot produce on its own.
 Not all dietary proteins are complete, but if you eat a balanced diet, this is nothing to worry about.
 In other words, eating a variety of proteins will give you all of the amino acids that you need.
 It is therefore not surprising that research shows almond protein supports muscle mass and body composition improvements just as well as egg white protein.
-In summary, our chocolate plant-based protein powder can help you reach your wellness goals as long as you are eating a balanced diet.
+In summary, any of our chocolate protein powders can help you reach your wellness goals.

 The best time to add chocolate protein powder to your diet is in the morning.
 Eating lots of protein breakfast will keep you full until lunch, discourage overeating, and reduce snacking later in the day.
 Higher protein intake at breakfast is also associated with higher total daily protein intake.
 In other words, a high protein breakfast, despite its satiating effects, allows you to maximize the amount of protein that you consume over the course of the day.